Ways of supporting the Friends of Freeman Station restoration project

 Snail mail: if you prefer to donate by cheque, our post office box address is: Friends of Freeman Station, 3023 New Street, P.O.
 Box 91536 Roseland Plaza, Burlington, ON L7R 4L6.

 Friends of Freeman “Store”: If you’d like a memento of your donation, consider one of our offerings below.
 Your contribution is tax-deductible and (subject to availability) we will get the item to you.
 Be sure to give us your email address.
 Your on-line donation will be completed via PayPal.
 Click on “Add to cart” to proceed.

 Every bit helps… and your contributions are tax-deductible!

 $100 – Whinstone certificate

-This certificate recognizes your sponsorship of one of the 1000 historic Whinstones which were removed from the outside of the Station so it could be moved, and which will be replaced during restoration.
-100% of the value will be issued to you as a tax receipt and your name, your family name, or the name of a loved one will appear on a plaque inside the restored Burlington Junction Station.
+This certificate recognizes your sponsorship of one of the 1000 historic Whinstones which were removed from the outside of the Station so it could be moved, and which were replaced during restoration.
+100% of the value will be issued to you as a tax receipt and your name, your family name, or the name of a loved one will appear on a plaque on the restored Burlington Junction Station.